jonathanmorgan/context_data/work/app_rename/app_name_change.markdown

                 label = "<new_name>"
                 verbose_name = "<new_name>"

-    Key among these is label which is going to change things.
+    Key among these is name which is going to change things.
 Also, you don't need to have all of these.
-If you just set label, the others will default to that value as well.
+If you just set name, the others will default to that value as well.

 3. In __init__.py in the <new_name> sub-directory, put: